Averages and extremes

 The average daily maximum varies from 6.6°C in January to 22.6°C in July, whilst the average daily minimum is from 1.8°C in January to 12.9°C in both July and August.

-The graph below shows how these temperatures vary through the year, based on the data period 1979-2013, and also shows the hottest and coldest temperature in the month averaged over the data period (1979-2013).
+The graph below shows how these temperatures vary through the year, based on the data period 1979-2013, and also shows the hottest and coldest temperature recorded in the month during 1979-2013 and 2020 to date.

-The hottest temperature on record was 37.9°C on 10th August 2003.
-(Sadly there was no weather station operational in Epping when the UK's highest ever temperature of 38.7°C was recorded in Cambridge on 25th July 2019.)
+The hottest temperature on record was 38.8°C on both 18th and 19th July 2022.
 A heatwave in July 2006 recorded the highest number of days where the temperature peaked over 30°C, with ten, including six days in a row; six successive days was also recorded in August 2020.